facebook/create-react-app/packages/react-scripts/template/README.md

 * With some emoji
 * With disabled mode

+Usually, it's hard to see these states without running a sample app or some examples.

-With React Storybook, you can manage these different states (or stories) and develop them without running your app.
+That's where you could get some help from the third party tool [React Storybook](https://github.com/kadirahq/react-storybook).
+With that, you can manage these different states and develop them without running your app.
 You can also deploy your Storybook as a static app.

 That means, everyone in your team can view and review different states of UI components without starting a backend server or creating an account in your app.